WofWca/video-call-over-email/README.md

 However, as of 2023-11-16, sending audio/video won't work on unmodified versions of Delta Chat, but [this may change](https://support.delta.chat/t/allow-access-to-camera-geolocation-other-web-apis/2446?u=wofwca) in the near future.

-_Receiving_ video does work on regular Delta Chat.
+_Receiving_ video _does_ work on regular Delta Chat, so you can play around with the app without having to convince your friends to modify their Delta Chat.

 ### Modifying Delta Chat

 Below are instructions on how to modify Delta Chat.
 But make sure **not to launch any webxdc apps** that you don't trust on the modified version of Delta Chat as it is **insecure**.
-Tested on Delta Chat 1.40.4.
+These instructions were tested on Delta Chat 1.40.4.

 1. Download [Delta Chat Desktop](https://delta.chat/).
 2. Find the `DeltaChat/resources/app.asar` file in the app folder.